K-dash/st-error-boundary/README.md

 ## Motivation

-Streamlit excels at PoC speed, but bridging the gap to commercial quality requires addressing robustness and security.
-One critical challenge is preventing sensitive data leakage through unhandled exception tracebacks.
-This library provides the **last line of defense** exception handling pattern, extracted from production use at [Recustomer](https://www.recustomer.jp/), where it has been running incident-free since launch.
-By open-sourcing this pattern, we aim to help others facing the same challenge of building commercial-grade Streamlit applications without sacrificing development speed.
+Streamlit's default behavior displays detailed stack traces in the browser when exceptions occur.
+While `client.showErrorDetails = "none"` prevents information leakage, it shows only generic error messages, leaving users confused.
+The typical solution—scattering `st.error()` and `st.stop()` calls throughout your code—**severely degrades readability and maintainability**, and creates a risk of **forgetting exception handling** in critical places.

+This library solves the problem with the **decorator pattern**: a single "last line of defense" decorator that separates exception handling (cross-cutting concern) from business logic.
+Just decorate your main function, and all unhandled exceptions are caught and displayed with user-friendly messages—no need to pollute your code with error handling boilerplate everywhere.

+This pattern is extracted from production use and open-sourced to help others build robust Streamlit applications without sacrificing code clarity.
 For the full architectural context, see the [PyConJP 2025 presentation](https://speakerdeck.com/kdash/streamlit-hashe-nei-turudakeziyanai-poc-nosu-sadeshi-xian-surushang-yong-pin-zhi-nofen-xi-saas-akitekutiya).

 ## Features